 However, there are narrow exceptions to the exclusive remedy rule.
 For example, if an employer does something to harm a worker intentionally, the worker can file a personal injury lawsuit.
 Also, if a third party with whom the injured worker has neither an employer-employee or co-worker relationship accidentally injures the worker, the worker can sue that third party.

 So, on the one hand, if the facts of the case indicate workers’ compensation is the exclusive remedy, a surviving spouse is barred from suing for wrongful death, even before reaching a workers’ compensation settlement.
-On the other hand, if the facts support a third party lawsuit or an intentional injury lawsuit, the surviving spouse can purse that action even after reaching a workers’ comp settlement.
+On the other hand, if the facts support a third-party lawsuit or an intentional injury lawsuit, the surviving spouse can pursue that action even after reaching a workers’ comp settlement.